temporalio/documentation/docs-src/self-hosted/how-to-set-up-codec-server.md

 }
 ```

-### Hosting your Codec Server

-Your Codec Server can be hosted at an organization level or locally.

-#### Organization-level hosting

-Hosting the Codec Server for your organization simplifies both key management used for decryption and versioning the codec itself.
-Consider the following details for a multi-tenant approach to setting up your Codec Server:

-- Ingress: Your server will require ingress configuration for your users to access the server.
-- Authorization: You must set explicit authorization checks to validate requests to your Codec Server.

-#### Local hosting

-Locally hosting the Codec Server is simpler to get started.
-However, consider the following before choosing to do so:

-- A single URL configuration is accepted for the Cloud account.
-  This means some agreed-upon policy on the URL must be made for everyone using the Namespaces in this account.
-  For example, if you configure your remote codec endpoint to be http://localhost:8080/codec, every developer must host your Codec Server locally at that port.

-  Alternatively, you can use the local `hosts` file to allow each developer to choose where to host.
-  For example, configure the remote codec endpoint as http://codec.server and allow each developer to control what it maps to locally.

-- Distributing encryption keys that can decrypt the payloads at your organization can be a security risk.

 ### Set your Codec Server endpoints with Web UI and CLI

 After you create your Codec Server and expose the requisite endpoints, set the endpoints in your Web UI and CLI.